Welcome to today's edition of the Rush 24-7 podcast.

 It's the old thing.

-When my father owned an airplane when my brother and I were young.
+My father owned an airplane when my brother and I were young.

-It was a single engine Cessna 182.
+It was a single-engine Cessna 182.

-And I remember one time somebody saying to my dad, well, what happens if the engine quits and you're up the this plane max out at 10,000 feet?
+And I remember one time somebody saying to my dad, well, what happens if the engine quits and you're up this plane max out at 10,000 feet?

 It had no oxygen, so it's a small plane.

-What happens if you're up there five or six thousand feet and the engine quits?
+What happens if you're up there 5,000 or 6,000 feet and the engine quits?

-He said the engine doesn't quit.
+He said, the engine doesn't quit.

-Okay, Dad, the engine doesn't, but what if it does?
+The engine doesn't, but what if it does?

 The difference is if the engine quits in the car, you just roll to a stop.